Vice President & Chief Information Officer

 Futhey and her team have extended Duke’s reach regionally, deploying an extensive fiber network that connects Duke Health facilities at ultrahigh bandwidth.
 Consistent with the university’s service mission, she built partnerships to extend that fiber network to local municipalities, both City and County, and also linking Durham Housing Authority locations.

 Before Duke, Futhey spent 17 years at Carnegie Mellon University, where she began as a computer consultant and rose to the position of chief information officer, overseeing groundbreaking WiFi deployments and projects in mobile and location-based computing.
 Advanced network pilots and deployments typify her approach to leveraging even the most fundamental technologies to fuel innovation, and she has guided internal IT projects through licensing agreements and spin outs and has advised various startups.

-Futhey is a past board member of Internet2 and an active member of numerous regional and national higher education organizations.
-She also serves on various industry advisory councils for Fortune 100 technology companies.
-She holds a B.S. in mathematics with a computer science concentration and a M.S. in industrial administration, both from Carnegie Mellon.
+Futhey holds a bachelor's degree in mathematics with a computer science concentration and a master's in industrial administration, both from Carnegie Mellon.